Hey all (& especially ImTheDevil),

 I just wanted to share this info with anyone who may be in a similar situation & is leary of taking out a loan with OneMain.
 I can't guarantee anyon'es results will be the same as mine but I'm VERY grateful to @ImTheDevil for making this suggestion.
 Hope everyone is having a great week & that all the moms on here have a HAPPY MOTHER'S DAY this coming wknd.

 "Hey" to everyone.
-My apologies for the long post.
-If you want to skip the backstory & go straight to my question, that's fine.
-I'm just providing the backstory to illustrate that I'm not in my current situation due to irresponsible behavior.
 The myFICO Forums are a wealth of information & there are so many amazing people here that take the time to help others.
 Thank you to all those who contribute.

 My BK was filed 10/29/2018 & was discharged and closed on 01/30/2019.
 I have worked relentlessly to make sure that all info is reporting accurately on my credit reports.
 There are still a few errors but I'm in the process of disputing those & hope to have them resolved in the next 30-45 days.
 I'm now 48 yrs old & starting over.
 My car is paid off, savings is practically non-existent & I have a mortgage (with approx $40k in equity) that is my only debt.
 My mortgage was reaffirmed in my BK & has a perfect/0 late history.
 I have applied for (& recv'd) only one credit card (Cap1 Platinum unsecured w/$500 limit) since my BK & my total DTI is 27.8%.
 I bank with NFCU & I had no debt with them in my BK.
 My Fico 8 scores are 570's across the board but should improve when the Cap1 card starts reporting.
 Now, another curve ball has been thrown my way.
 I cracked a molar & am in need of a root canal.
 That's approx $1,500-$1,700 that I don't have on hand.
 I spoke with NFCU & they advised waiting until all CRAs are reporting everything accurately & my scores have improved with the Cap1 card reporting before applying for anything with them.
 My only other option is the dreaded "finance company".
 I called OneMain on Friday &, since Cap1 is the only inquiry on all 3 of my credit bureaus, I let them do a hard pull over the phone.
 It was Experian only & I was approved for up to $4,000 @ 36%.
 I know, RIDICULOUS!
 But, at the moment, it seems my only option.
 If I borrow $1,750 for 36 months my pmt will be $84/month.
 I know the acct would report for 10 yrs as a "CFA" but this will basically coincide with the same 10 yr period as my BK.
 I also know that over time, the negative aspects will have less of an impact.
 All of that being said, what would you do in my situation?
 I'm open to any & all responses.
 Thanks for taking the time to read my "novel".